Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-10.md

 ## Learning Objectives/Competencies

-1. Identify Application state
+1. Define Reference and value types
-1. Define Actions and Action Creators
+2. Identify references and values in JavaScript
-1. Define Reducers
+3. Use destructuring to create shallow copy of objects and arrays

 ## Initial Exercise

--
+-  Review Redux

 ## In Class Activity I